CDLUC3/mrt-cron/coll-health-obj-analysis/README.md

             result: "PASS"
             details: {}
             last-run: "2023-01-01 11:22:33"
   analysis-test-log:
   - test-name: "cccc"
     # test-type
     #   file-metadata: tests that rely only on file metadata
     #   file-bitstream: tests that rely on scanning file bitstream content
     #   object-metadata: tests that rely only on object metadata
     #   object-composition: tests that analyze the combination of files
     #   collection-consistency: tests based on collection expectation and collection configuration files
     test-type: "xxx"
     test-result: "WARN"
     result: "PASS"
     details: {}
     last-run: "2023-01-01 11:22:33"
     # each test will have an inherent expiration... when does it need to run again
     expiration: "..."
+  annotation-notes:
+  - date: ""
+    note: ""
+  test-excetpions:
+  - test-type: "xxx"
+    exception-status: "SKIP"
+    exception-note: "..."
 ```